 Why Should I Earn a Degree in Early Childhood Education?

 In recent years, countless studies have shown the critical importance of a preschool education.
 The Economic Policy Institute found that children entering kindergarten underprepared are likely to stay behind through the rest of their schooling.
-By advancing your online education, you can help early learners excel in the classroom for years to come.
+By advancing your online education, you can help early learners excel in classroom management for years to come.

 Policymakers across the U.S. are working to expand access to quality preschool education.
 This is good news for students.
 It’s also good news for aspiring teachers!